Creating this lentil stew recipe

-Even though I have loads else to do in preparation for heading to Boston next week, I am most definitely finding time to make this stew again.
+Even though I have loads else to do in preparation for heading to Boston next week, I am most definitely finding time to make this lentil and butternut squash stew again.
 Alex and I have already decided it is going to be a staple in our winter dinner rotation.

 What’s your favorite soup/stew to make in the cold months?
 I want to hear about it!